 The Jaganmohana Palace, the Jayalakshmi Vilas and the Lalitha Mahal are some of the other palaces in the city.
 Chamundeshwari Temple, atop the Chamundi Hills and St. Philomena's Church are popular religious places in Mysore.
-This can be possible by making a route with SRS Travels .The Mysore Zoo, established in 1892, and the Karanji and Kukkarahalli lakes are also popular spots for tourists.
+This can be possible by making a route with SRS Travels and Logistics Private Limited .The Mysore Zoo, established in 1892, and the Karanji and Kukkarahalli lakes are also popular spots for tourists.
 Museums in Mysore include the Regional Museum of Natural History, the Folk Lore Museum, the Railway Museum and the Oriental Research Institute.
 The city is also a centre for yoga-related health tourism that attracts lot of foreign visitors as well.
-These places can be visited by SRS Travels make the journey more comfortable.
+These places can be visited by SRS Travels and Logistics Private Limited make the journey more comfortable.

-Buses SRS Travels run every 5 minutes from Bangalore.
+Buses SRS Travels and Logistics Private Limited run every 5 minutes from Bangalore.
 There is a choice of airconditioned and ordinary vehicles.
 During the weekends, these buses can fill up, but most do not allow you to purchase your tickets in advance.
 However, buses to Mysore board constantly so finding a bus with seats is never a problem.
-The SRS Travels buses are very comfortable, especially the Volvo (Luxury) buses.
+The SRS Travels and Logistics Private Limited buses are very comfortable, especially the Volvo (Luxury) buses.

-Frequent bus service SRS Travels is available to all major tourist of the city.
+Frequent bus service SRS Travels and Logistics Private Limited is available to all major tourist of the city.
 Volvo airconditioned buses are also available ten, Infosys, and to some major residential areas.

 1) Mysore Palace- Intricately carved rosewood doors and ceilings some with inlaid ivory work, marble figurines, collections of caskets, paintings of the members of the royal family and other objects of personal use exhibit such opulence, though age as worn them out a bit with slight discolouration